andrade950/42so_long/README.md

     ![Image](https://github.com/user-attachments/assets/5922663e-7207-448f-8b00-86008818a07c)

 - **Graphic Elements**:
-  - The table below shows all the images used in the game:
+  - All the images used in the game:

 <div align="center">